2-complex/ruler-docs/caching.md

 :
 ```

 Run `ruler build`, and Ruler will see that `poem.txt` does not exist and is therefore not up-to-date.
-It will then invoke the cat command to append `line1.txt` to `line2.txt` and output to `poem.txt`
+It therefore invokes the cat command to build `poem.txt`

 ```sh
 poetry $ ruler build